-HCSP 6004 20 Contemporary Leadership and Management of Change for Community Specialist Practitioners This module aims to develop leadership skills by exploring a range of leadership models and theories.
-It will develop an understanding of organisational culture and change management including evaluation in the context of community specialist practice.
-In this module students will understand the importance of regulatory, professional, ethical and political frameworks and how these influence their role as a leader.
-Students will also be able to reflect on their personal attributes, levels of resilience, communication with the team and the importance of how their role leads to staff being valued.
-HCSP 6005 20 Negotiated Learning for Community Specialist Practitioners The module will allow students to extend their knowledge and understanding in an area of study that complements previous experience and learning within their discipline.
-They will prepare for the tutorial with the designated tutor and present findings, theories, key concepts and engage in critical discussion.
-HCPD 6076 20 Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan The aim of this module is to enable students to achieve an in-depth awareness of the principles relating to safeguarding across the lifespan.
-Key concepts will around abuse and neglect, legislative frameworks and the importance of multi-agency working in safeguarding.
-HPHN 6446 40 Independent/ Supplementary Prescribing for Nurses and Midwives (V300) The aim of this stand-alone module is to prepare nurses and midwives for their roles as nurse and midwife independent prescribers in accordance with the legislation and professional standards applying to professional annotation as a Nurse or Midwife Independent/Supplementary (V300) prescriber.
-HCSP 9000 QPU Qualificatory Practice Unit: Community Specialist Practice The aim of the qualificatory practice unit is to enable students to undertake a period of practice development and to be summatively assessed as competent against the NMC (2001) Standards for Specialist Education and Practice in relation to their specialist field of practice (District Nursing, or Community Learning Disabilities Nursing).
+HCSP7005 20 Contemporary Leadership and Management of Change for Community Specialist Practitioners This module aims to advance leadership skills by critically exploring a range of leadership models and theories.
+It will develop an understanding of organisational culture and change management including critical evaluation in the context of community specialist practice.
+In this module, students will have a higher level of understanding of the importance of regulatory, professional, ethical and political frameworks and how these influence their role as a leader.
+Students will also be able to critically reflect on their personal attributes, levels of resilience, communication with the team and the importance of how their role leads to staff within the organisation being valued.
+HCSP7006 20 Negotiated Learning for Community Specialist Practitioners The module will allow students to significantly advance their knowledge and understanding in an area of study that complements previous experience and learning within their discipline.
+They will prepare for the tutorial with the designated tutor and present findings, synthesis of key concepts and theories and engage in critical discussion.
+HCSP7004 20 Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan The aim of this module is to enable students to achieve an advanced awareness of the principles relating to safeguarding across the lifespan.
+Key concepts will around abuse and neglect, legislative frameworks and the importance of multi- agency working in safeguarding.
+HPHN7411 40 Independent/ Supplementary Prescribing for Nurses and Midwives (V300) The aim of this stand-alone module is to prepare nurses and midwives for their roles as nurse and midwife independent prescribers in accordance with the legislation and professional standards applying to professional annotation as a Nurse or Midwife Independent/Supplementary (V300) prescriber.
+HCSP9000 QPU Qualificatory Practice Unit: Community Specialist Practice The aim of the qualificatory practice unit is to enable students to undertake a period of practice development and to be summatively assessed as competent against the NMC (2001) Standards for Specialist Education and Practice in relation to their specialist field of practice (District Nursing, or Community Learning Disabilities Nursing).